Regular bike vs eBike: The differences

 3. Range

 It’s natural to be concerned about the range capabilities of an electric bike when looking to purchase.
-They’re powered by a battery, so how long will you be able to ride before needing to recharge?
+They’re powered by a battery, so how long will you be able to ride your eBike before needing to recharge?

-Generally, most models on the market will be sufficient for the everyday rider, commuter, or anyone who loves the extra exercise.
-If you’re an avid cyclist who frequently participates in long tours or journeys, you’ll want to look for a model with a super long battery life.
+Generally, most models on the market will be sufficient for the everyday rider, commuter, or anyone who loves extra exercise.
+If you’re an avid cyclist who frequently participates in long tours or journeys, you’ll want to look for a model with super long battery life.

-With just a single charge, the Avaris electric bike can power journeys of anywhere up to 80K – so you can ride until your heart’s content.
+With just a single charge, the Avaris electric bike can power journeys of anywhere up to 80 Km, allowing you to ride until your heart’s content.

 4. Speed